 In terms of scientific discovery, we're living in one of the most exciting times ever.
 Researchers are doing more and more each day to uncover the relationship between the human experience and our physical well-being.

-There are complex biochemical responses - things changing within our bodies, most particularly our brains - when we're exposed to external stimuli that triggers strong emotional reactions.
-In other words, when we read a thrilling novel or look at a beautiful painting, something happens inside our brain.
-It turns out that that something has a significant impact on how healthy we are.
+There are complex biochemical responses - things changing within our bodies, most particularly our brains - when we're exposed to external stimuli that trigger strong emotional reactions.
+In other words, when we read a thrilling novel or look at a beautiful painting, something happens inside our brains.
+It turns out that something has a significant impact on how healthy we are.

 Ready for some link soup?